Onto-Med/top-deployment/docs/user-manual/phenotype-editor/forking.md

 You can create forks by searching for suitable entities in the search bar and by clicking on the copy button.
 After you have created a fork, you can modify it as needed.
 The fork will have its own version history, but you can anytime sync it with the originating entity.

 When you select an entity for forking, a menu will open as show in figure 2.
-In this menu you can configure the behavious of the fork.
+In this menu you can configure the behaviours of the fork.

 ![Forking menu](../../assets/images/phenotype-editor-forking-menu.png)